clojurecup2014/logregdog/README.md

 I did a lot of simplifications to github.com/yogthos/reagent-example, removing libraries we will not be using, but not changing the overall functionality.

+I finished the tweetpuller and tweetdeleter.
+To run them, one needs to create folder "tweets" in the main project folder manually.

 DECISIONS:

 No state in the web server, all state is in the web client.